Athletic Training (ATTR)

 Pre-requisites: ATTR 501.

-This course provides an immersive component for athletic training clinical experiences with a preceptor.
+Provides an immersive component for athletic training clinical experiences with a preceptor.
 Emphasis is placed upon developing professional and clinical skills including documentation, communication, cultural competence, and evidence-based practice.
-This course includes a component of classroom-based discussion on pathological conditions and reflective clinical reasoning.
+Includes a component of classroom-based discussion on pathological conditions and reflective clinical reasoning.

 Notes: must be repeated.